Current position:

 Me:

-Besides research, as noted above I am a longtime board member of the German association for broadcasting history, the Studienkreis Rundfunk und Geschichte, and am involved in a number of European research networks, including the Tensions of Europe network, the Entangled Media Histories (EMHIS) Network, and the Women’s Radio in Europe Network (WREN), which I co-ordinate with Kristin Skoog.
+Besides research, I sit on the steering committee of the the Entangled Media Histories (EMHIS) Network, and am a founding member of the Internation Women’s |Broadcasting History group.
+I have been a longtime board member of the German association for broadcasting history, the Studienkreis Rundfunk und Geschichte, and have been involved in a number of European research networks, including the Tensions of Europe network, and the Women’s Radio in Europe Network (WREN), which I co-ordinate with Kristin Skoog.

-Please check out my updated list of publications or my profile pages at the UU or the VU
+Please check out my updated list of publications or my profile pages at the UU